 Mountain biking in Antigua

-Mountain biking in the Antigua valley can be described as “world class”.
+Mountain biking in Antigua Guatemala can be described as “world class”.
 Home to 2000m+ descents, natural pine forests and hundreds of kilometers of agricultural singletrack, local mountain bikers in Antigua have been racing and repurposing natural trails used by horses and Mayan farmers into a web of incredible riding to discover by bike.

 The mountain biking in Antigua is varied and steep.
 Loose, sandy descents, rocky and rooty forest riding, eroded half-pipe trails and enough high-altitude climbing to keep a cross country racer busy for months.
 Meander through coffee plantations, pick your way down technical-descents, cross a patchwork of agricultural pastures and finish the day with some at some of the finest restaurants in the country.

 Part of the reason Antigua was founded was due to it’s climate with cool nights and hot days – perfect for growing coffee.
 The Antigua valley connects to the ocean providing wider fluctuation in temperature then the rest of Guatemala – 10-27°C (50-80°F).
 Start your rides early because temps can get hot!